ExLibrisGroup/primo-explore-devenv/README.md

 ## Setting up the dev environments

-Assuming you have node and npm installed locally you'll have to install the dependencies and install gulp globally:
+Assuming you have node and yarn installed locally you'll have to install the dependencies:

 ```
-npm install
+yarn install --frozen-lockfile
-npm install gulp -g
 ```

 Then to start the server up with Docker: